What AI Changes

 A computer can never be held accountable.
 Therefore, a computer must never make a management decision.

-Extrapolating the above, accountability requires traceability, which, in turn, requires individuals with sufficient understanding of the system to make informed decisions.
+Accountability requires traceability, which, in turn, requires individuals with sufficient understanding of the system to make informed decisions.
 Thus, experienced and competent software engineers should be in demand as they would be the ones trained to remain in this role.

 In a pessimistic model, in which there are no new largely successful applications and usage of the increased productivity gains, the total market demand for software engineers' decreases over time.
 In such a world, it would still be valuable to be a competent software operator, but the market would look more like a zero-sum game.
 A pessimistic world could be a temporary transition to one that fulfills today's promises.
 Just as the 2000-2007 period — though that analogy holds only if demand for software expands to absorb productivity gains, as it historically has.
 It breaks if AI's efficiency gains are net deflationary.